The soul and story of Hungarian gypsy music

 Live at Corinthia Budapest

 At Corinthia Budapest, this tradition comes alive three nights a week in our restaurant, Brasserie & Atrium, where the acclaimed ensemble led by violin virtuoso József “Csicsó” Németh performs.
-Founded over a decade ago, the band has earned its reputation through extraordinary talent, an extensive and varied repertoire, and an instinct for captivating audiences without a single page of sheet music.
+Founded over two decades ago and performing at Corinthia Budapest since the hotel first opened its doors, the band has built a reputation for extraordinary talent, a rich and diverse repertoire, and an innate ability to captivate audiences without ever glancing at a sheet of music.

 Experience the magic

-With members drawn from Hungary’s most authentic Gypsy orchestras, and having performed around the world, they now bring their artistry to our hotel.
-Experiencing their music over dinner is more than entertainment, it's a rare glimpse into the living heart of Hungarian culture.
+Having performed around the globe, they now bring their artistry to our hotel.
+Experiencing their music over dinner is more than entertainment, it is a rare glimpse into the living heart of Hungarian culture.

 Brasserie & Atrium